Updated July 6, 2023

-- To access the functionality in the application, the components that need to be loaded are informed to Angular JS with the help of the Bootstrap array.
+- To access the functionality in the application, the components that need to be loaded are informed to Angular JS with the Bootstrap array’s help.
 The component needs to be declared in the bootstrap array so that in the Angular JS application, it could be used across other components.

 - The pipes, derivatives, components, and so on are exported via the export array to be used in other modules.

-The anatomy of an Angular 2 application is described by the above diagram.
+The above diagram describes the anatomy of an Angular 2 application.
 The functionality of the application is defined by each component which is the logical boundary.
-The functionality across components are shared with the help of layered services.
+The functionality across components is shared with the help of layered services.